liuhhhing/urlshortener/README.md

 3. Support HTTPS
 4. Support Authentication optionally
 5. Do not use mappingStore which is a concrete implementation to sqlite.
 Use interface instead so we can easily change to use different store implementation like different DB (e.g. Oracle), or some other NoSQL DB (like Redis), or queue like Kafka ... etc. It will also help to mock up the storage engine for testing.
+6. ... (and a lot to make it complete)